MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in version 8.0.1 ?
+    - Added class MrPerformance.
+    - Added two methods to the MrPerformance class: "install_newman" and "performance_testing_with_postman_collections".
+    - The "install_newman" method is a universal solution for installing Node.js, npm, and Newman on any OS (Windows, Linux, macOS).
+    - The "performance_testing_with_postman_collections" method performs load testing of APIs using Newman for Postman collections.
+It automatically simulates API requests, measures performance, logs successes and failures, and generates statistics.
+It supports two execution modes (AABB and ABAB) and saves results in reports for analysis.

 What's new in version 7.0.4 ?
     - The list of required packages additionally installed during mrfix installation has been corrected